slatedocs/slate/source/index.html.md

 </aside>

 # What not to do
-Do NOT change any Jenkins or Docker files.
+Do NOT change any Jenkins, Docker files or any other file with the comment "Do not touch this file".
 If you are experiencing a problem with your repository, your code or if you have any concerns, please ask someone from the organizing team (Pink T-Shirts!) to help you.
 Don't start changing any configurations, you will only make your lifes and our lifes harder.

+**FULL DISCLAIMER**

+If you try to sabotage another team, you will be kicked out of the event.
+We understand that some of you want to test your hackerman skills, just don't -
+If you are cought trying to sabotage another team you will be automatically disqualified from the competition and any other event organized by PolyHx for the following year.
+Let's have fun but not at the expense of others.

 # Your code
 Let's get started!